chanyanhon/Demo-ML-algo-basic/README.md

 # Objective of Demo-ML-algo-basic
-This is the repository to showcase my work & highlight my basic skills with popular ML-algo.
+This is the repository to showcase my work & highlight my basic skills with classical ML-algo.
 You can directly read the Jupyter notebook here for the analysis steps.

 # Folder:
 ## 1. EDA_titanic